 Steve is a multi-talented instrumentalist who plays djembe, djun-djun, drum kit, balafon, xylophone, steel drum, congas, and a variety of other percussion.
 He also specializes in composition.

 Steve has recorded on numerous studio albums, including one with Senegalese sabar drum master Bara M'Boup and another with Grammy-winning Cuban percussionist Luis Conte.
-Over the past 15 years, he has played in several noteworthy drum groups, percussion ensembles, and world music bands, sharing the stage with Jack Johnson, Zach Gill, Kenny Loggins, Luis Conte, Thomas Mapfumo, Lagniappe Brass Band, Alfred "Uganda" Roberts, and The Soul Project.
+Over the past 15 years, he has played in several noteworthy drum groups, percussion ensembles, and world music bands, sharing the stage with Jack Johnson, Zach Gill, Kenny Loggins, Luis Conte, Thomas Mapfumo, Lagniappe Brass Band, Alfred "Uganda" Roberts, the Wild Magnolias, MikeyB3, Functus, and The Soul Project.